 Before she betrayed Kayla Ballantine, Ereshkigal could've relied on her for aid should she need it - and since Kayla simply thinks Ereshkigal misunderstood, she might still be able to do so.
 Other than this, the few folks Ereshkigal can call contacts might be far-flung guardians of otherplanar nexuses of realities, assuming they still held any loyalty to her.

 Explorer, eventually shifting to World Domination: originally, Ereshkigal's goals were merely the discovery of new worlds, new planes of existence.
-However, once she discovered the existence of powerful abstract entities that she believed were meddling in her decision-making processes, she wanted only to overthrow these beings in order to ensure her independence.
+However, once she discovered the existence of powerful abstract entities that she believed were meddling in her decision-making processes, she wanted only to overthrow these beings to ensure her independence.

 Ereshkigal, when not posing as someone else, typically wears an ebon leotard with deviant symbols etched onto it in midnight blue.
 This is a one piece affair, wholly covering all of her body save for her arms, which are covered by long gloves with a similar motif.
 Finally, she wears a curious, horned headpiece, which may have either occult or familial significance.